Skip to content

 Want to dig deeperinto the methodology?

 30 minutes with the clinical-technical team.
-We share the preprint, discuss the calibration methodology, and explore what the model would look like on your own cohort.
+We walk through the published paper, discuss the calibration methodology, and explore what the model would look like on your own cohort.
 We respond within 2 business days.